God Doesn’t Want Us To Walk Alone

 Does Stephen Ministry sound intriguing?
 Could this be a ministry that taps into your spiritual gifts and passions?
 Are you a caring and compassionate listener?
 Would you like to join others who have layed the groundwork for this amazing outreach?

 Have you have been trained as a Stephen Minister, Cabrini Minister or similar calling in another church?
 Your Stephen Leadership Team— Penny Melton, Anne Chambers and Dan Skeldon are ready to answer all of your questions.
-Our next training cohort will be starting up soon.

 I want to be a Stephen Minister!